 A common structure: an orchestrating agent calls a research agent, extracts structured data from the response, and passes it to a summarization agent.
 The research agent's team updates their system prompt — "minor clarification of citation format."
 The orchestrating agent was parsing a priority field that reliably appeared in position three of the citation block.
 After the update, the citation structure shifted enough that position three now contains a different value.
 The orchestrator injects wrong data into the summarization agent's context.
 The summarization agent produces plausible but incorrect summaries.
 No exception is thrown.
 No alert fires.
 The divergence surfaces in a quality audit three weeks later.

-This is not hypothetical.
-Teams that have instrumented their multi-agent stacks commonly find undocumented format dependencies that only become visible during incident postmortems or structured dependency audits.
-A practical rule that has emerged from teams who have been through this: if Agent B's behavior depends on Agent A's output format in any way, changing Agent A's prompt is a major version bump — regardless of how the change feels to Agent A's team.
-The version bump decision belongs to the consumer's dependency, not the author's intent.
-[3]
+This isn't hypothetical.
+Research on LLM agent failure attribution shows that small logic errors in upstream agent outputs can propagate across multi-hop workflows, with the compounding effect making root cause identification significantly harder than in single-agent systems.
+[7] A practical rule that has emerged from teams who've been through this: if Agent B's behavior depends on Agent A's output format in any way, changing Agent A's prompt is a major version bump — regardless of how the change feels to Agent A's team.

 A lightweight operational artifact that makes implicit contracts explicit and searchable

 The agent manifest is a document that maps each production agent to the contracts it publishes and the contracts it depends on.
-Its purpose is not documentation — it is searchability.
+Its purpose isn't documentation — it's searchability.
 When a prompt change is proposed, the manifest answers immediately: which downstream systems depend on this agent's output format?
 Without a manifest, answering that question requires a codebase audit, trace log parsing, and conversations with teams who may not remember what they built.
 [3]

 The manifest has two halves.
 The provider half records which version of the prompt is active, what output schema and fields the current version produces, and when each field was introduced.
 The consumer half records which upstream agents' outputs this agent depends on, which fields it extracts, and which version of the upstream contract it was last tested against.